Authorities search Archdiocese of Galveston-Houston 'secret archives'

 Photos: Authorities raid Archdiocese of Galveston-Houston

-The Montgomery County District Attorney’s Office said investigators were looking for documents in connection to the criminal case of Manuel LaRosa-Lopez, the priest charged in September on four counts of indecency with a child.
+“We’re treating the Catholic Church the same way we treat a bank that has records, the same way we treat a criminal enterprise,” Ligon said.

+And if the investigation takes him to the Vatican, “I’ll be heading to Rome,” he said.

 This is the fourth search warrant executed for documents pertaining to LaRosa-Lopez.
-A man and a woman claimed they were abused as teenagers by LaRosa-Lopez between 1998 and 2001 at the Sacred Heart Catholic Church.
+A man and a woman claimed they were abused as teenagers by LaRosa-Lopez between 1998 and 2001 at the Sacred Heart Catholic Church in Conroe.

-Since his arrest, authorities executed search warrants at both Sacred Heart and St. John Fisher, as well as the Shalom Center in Splendora, a treatment facility where La-Rosa spent time in 2001 after his first accuser came forward.
+Since his arrest, authorities executed search warrants at Sacred Heart, St. John Fisher Catholic Church in Richmond, where LaRosa-Lopez was a priest until his arrest, and the Shalom Center in Splendora.
+The Shalom Center is a treatment facility where LaRosa-Lopez spent time in 2001 after his first accuser came forward.

 Both people accuse Cardinal Daniel DiNardo, who oversees the Archdiocese of Galveston-Houston, of not doing enough to stop La Rosa-Lopez.
-One of them said DiNardo promised her that the priest would be removed from any contact with children, only to later discover that LaRosa-Lopez remained in active ministry at another parish, St. John the Fisher in Richmond.
+One of them said DiNardo promised her that the priest would be removed from any contact with children, only to later discover that LaRosa-Lopez remained in active ministry at St. John Fisher Church.

-The Archdiocese previously said that Father LaRose-Lopez denied the allegations in the criminal charges.
-The Church claimed it notified Child Protective Services after his first accuser came forward, but in court records, police stated they were never able to locate such a report.
+The Archdiocese previously said that LaRosa-Lopez denied the allegations in the criminal charges.
+The church claimed it notified Child Protective Services after his first accuser came forward, but in court records, police stated they were never able to locate such a report.

 LaRosa-Lopez is currently free on $375,000 bond and is due back in court on Jan.
 10, 2019.